srirambadri/Energy/Trading/README.md

 ## Description

 A ML-based methodology to forecast energy futures prices and volume, and subsequently develop a trading algorithm aimed at maximizing profits in the volatile energy market.
-It leverages historical auction data from the UK energy market to train and evaluate the models' performance.
+It leverages historical auction data from the UK energy market to train and evaluate the models' performance

 ## Project Overview